Lima Group backs Guaido re-election as Venezuela's Congress splits

 By Marco Aquino

-LIMA, Jan 6 (Reuters) - The Lima Group regional bloc said on Monday that it backed the re-election of opposition leader Juan Guaido as head of Venezuela's Congress after the government of Nicolas Maduro forced a separate vote imposing a new leader of the legislative body.
+LIMA, Jan 6 (Reuters) - The Lima Group regional bloc said on Monday it backed the re-election of opposition leader Juan Guaido as head of Venezuela's Congress after Nicolas Maduro's socialist government forced a separate vote imposing a new leader of the legislative body.

-Venezuela's socialist government installed a new head of Congress, Luis Parra, on Sunday after armed troops blocked opposition legislators from entering parliament, in a move condemned by dozens of nations as an assault on democracy.
+Luis Parra was installed as the new head of Congress on Sunday after armed troops blocked opposition legislators from entering parliament, in a move condemned by dozens of nations as an assault on democracy.

-Opposition legislators responded by re-electing Guaido in a session at the headquarters of a pro-opposition newspaper, leaving the country with two claims on the role.
+Opposition legislators responded by re-electing Guaido in a session at the headquarters of a pro-opposition newspaper.
 Guaido is recognized by dozens of nations as Venezuela's rightful leader.

-The election of Guaido "represents a rejection of the reckless actions by Nicolas Maduro's regime that sought to prevent his appointment," the group said.
+The re-election of Guaido "represents a rejection of the reckless actions by Nicolas Maduro's regime that sought to prevent his appointment," said the group, which was set up to find a way out of the Venezuelan crisis.

 The Lima Group statement was signed by Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Honduras, Panama, Paraguay, Peru and Bolivia, the last of which joined the bloc in December after the resignation of leftist leader Evo Morales.

-(Reporting by Marco Aquino; Writing by Adam Jourdan Editing by Nick Zieminski)
+(Reporting by Marco Aquino; Writing by Adam Jourdan Editing by Nick Zieminski and Paul Simao)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))